FabienTregan/TheOldManGlitch/readme.md

 Your screen should now look like this (except the `Breakpoints` windows which should be closed) :

 ![alt text](Initial%20Screen%20Setup.PNG "Initial screen setup.")

+## Introduction

+> First lets start with a few question :
+> * Who here does love Assembly Language ?
+> * Who here writes Assembly ?
+> * Who here likes bugs ?
+> * Who here loves bugs ?

+## 00 - Title

+### Showing the bug

+> My name is Fabien.
+Today we are going to speak about a bug.
+This bugs is known as The Old Glitch, it resides in first generation of Pokémon on Gameboy.

+Quit the menu

+> Pokémon is an RPG game which came out in 1994, 1996 in Europe.
+You can move around in the world.

+move around while saying this, stop next to the East shore facing east and re-open the menu.

+> Here my character is named GGGGGGG (we'll see later why), he carries 5 items then an `X Special` and a `Dome Fossil` (we'll see why also).

+Show while saying

+> Here I am safe because I am in a town, but outside of towns if I walk in Grass, in Caves or if I surf in Water I can be attacked by Wild Pokémons.
+I can fight them and try to capture them.
+Once I've captured them I can use them to fight other Wild Pokémons or again NPC's Pokémon to progress in the game.
+The Pokémons can level up, and when they have leveled up enough they can learn new attacks.
+Once I've made enough progress in the game, I can use some of these attack to do other things than fighting.
+Here as an example I can use my GYARADOS' SURF attack to go in water.

+do it,move at least one tile east so you are no longer on the shore.

+> Once I'm in water I can be attacked by Wild Pokémons.

+Move south-north until you are attacker, hopefully by a level 30 TENTACOOL

+> Here I'm rather late in the game so I should be attacked by level 20-30 Pokémons.

+Escape the fight, go on the shore and move north-south

+> The bug I want to show you occurs here.

+Wait for an attack, which hopefully will be a Level 3 RATTATA, press a key to open combat menu

+> Did someone see the bug ?
+I am in water, but I've been attacked by a RATTATA which abviously is a ground Pokémon and should not be found in Water.
+Moreover, it is Level 3 and this place is rather late in the game ; I should encounter level 20-30 Pokémons, not level 3.
+>
+> Astonishing, isn't it ?
+This quiet unimpressiv bug is the starting point of a glitch which is the most famous of the Pokémon game, probably of the GameBoy, and maybe one of the top 10 most famous bugs in videogame history.

+### The off-by-one error

+### Reuse after free

+### What to do when you find a reuse after free